It4innovations/hyperqueue/docs/cli/dashboard.md

     The dashboard is currently in an experimental stage.
 Some of its features might not work properly, and important features might be missing.
 Please [let us know](https://github.com/It4innovations/hyperqueue/issues) if you encounter any issues with it, or if you want us to add new features to it.

+!!! error "Dashboard disabled"

+    Note that the dashboard has been temporarily disabled in HyperQueue [0.19.0](https://github.com/It4innovations/hyperqueue/releases/tag/v0.19.0) because of internal architectural changes.
+We plan to re-enable it in the future.

 You can start the dashboard using the `hq dashboard` command:
 ```bash
 $ hq dashboard